Main walk: 20.3km (12.6 miles)a) Guildford Circular via Chilworth: 17.1km (10.6 miles)

 While it is not mud-free, the sandy soils in the first two thirds of this walk mean that it is drier underfoot in winter than many other walks.

-b) Chilworth to Guildford.
-It is possible to start at this railway station, which is just below the hill on which St Martha’s Church stands.
-This allows you to cut 6.4 km (4 miles) off the start of the walk, making a total walk of 14.2km (8.8 miles) and gets you to the lunch pub in Albury very soon after starting.
+c) Chilworth to Guildford.
+You can start at Chilworth station, just below the hill on which St Martha’s Church stands.
+This allows you to cut 6.3km (3.9 miles) off the start of the walk, making a total walk of 14km (8.7 miles), and gets you to the lunch pub in Albury very soon after starting.
 However, you miss out the viewpoints of Chantries Hill and St Martha’s Hill.

-c) Guildford to Chilworth.
-An afternoon shortcut to Chilworth station cuts the walk to 12.9km (8 miles), with the Percy Arms as a possible tea stop.
+d) Guildford to Chilworth.
+An afternoon shortcut to Chilworth station cuts the walk to 13.1km (8.1 miles), with the Percy Arms as a possible tea stop.

 d) Guildford to Shalford and Shalford tea options.
-This alternative route enables you to finish at Shalford station, shortening the walk to 17.2km (10.7 miles).
-It also gives you access to some tea and pub options in this attractive village, after which it takes you back onto the main walk route into Guildford over the pretty Shalford watermeadows, adding just a few hundred metres to the walk distance.
+This alternative route enables you to finish at Shalford station, shortening the walk to 17.5km (10.9 miles).
+Or, if you still plan to walk to Guildford, it gives you access to to some tea and pub options in an attractive village before taking you back onto the main walk route via the pretty Shalford watermeadows: this adds 0.8km (0.5 miles) to the walk distance.

-The Drummond at Albury (01483 202 039 www.thedrummondarms.co.uk) 8.8km (5.5 miles) is a large and pleasant pub serving both restaurant-style meals and cheaper bar classics.
+The Drummond at Albury (01483 202 039 www.thedrummondarms.co.uk) 9.1km (5.6 miles) into the main walk, or 2.8km (1.7 miles) if you start from Chilworth, is a large and pleasant pub serving both restaurant-style meals and cheaper bar classics.
 It has a garden with outside tables by the river.
 Food is served 12-3pm and 6-9pm Monday to Friday, but all afternoon on Saturday and Sunday.

-The Percy Arms in Chilworth (01483 561 765 www.thepercyarms.net) is a possible alternative on option a) the Shortcut via Chilworth, but can also be reached by a 1.4km (0.9 mile) diversion off the main walk.
-Either way, it is 7km (4.3 miles) into the walk.
+The Percy Arms in Chilworth (01483 561 765 www.thepercyarms.net), 7.9km (4.9 miles) into the walk, is a possible alternative on option aii) the Shortcut via Chilworth, but can also be reached by a 1.6km (1 mile) diversion off the main walk.

 Guildford has lots of options, but a surprisingly nice choice is the self-service restaurant of Debenhams, which has an excellent selection of cakes, a beautiful view overlooking the River Wey and an outside terrace.